zalando-stups/play-swagger/README.md

 ## Code quality

 There are some quality checks embedded into the build script:
-* the source code is (re)formatted using scalariform each time it is compiled.
+* the source code is (re)formatted using scalariform each time it is compiled
-* `scalastyle` sbt command shall be used to perform code style checks before putting changes into the repository.
+* `scalastyle` sbt command shall be used to perform code style checks before putting changes into the repository
-* `lint:compile` sbt command shall be used to perform static code analysis before putting changes into the repository.
+* `lint:compile` sbt command shall be used to perform static code analysis before putting changes into the repository
-* code coverage is enabled by default for api and compiler modules and executed during `test` phase.
-Coverage statistics can be generating using `coverageReport` sbt command.